pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 0**

-   The single-byte Wait Frame Max to include in the flow control message that the layer will send when receiving data.
+   The single-byte "Wait Frame Max" to include in the flow control message that the layer will send when receiving data.
    When this limits is reached, reception will stop and trigger a :class:`MaximumWaitFrameReachedError<isotp.MaximumWaitFrameReachedError>`

    A value of 0 means that wait frames are not supported and none shall be sent.